-Since n and τ are reciprocally related, it is interesting to examine the τ at which the confining pressure $p = B^2/8\pi$ becomes too high to be supported statically by the strength of materials.
-There is no absolute mathematical limit on this (autofrettage, etc.), but practically one encounters logarithmically increasing engineering difficulty, once the extrusion pressure of stiff solids is approached.
-So a reasonable upper limit for p is about 100,000 psi - which would be exerted by a 25-keV electron and ion temperature plasma of density 1017 ion/cm3, which corresponds (nT = 10^{14}) to a T of 1 msec (Fig. 2).
-So T less than this must be ruled out for reactors in which the magnetic confining field of the plasma tends to burst the coils of the machine.
-Not all systems do; force free coils experience only volume compression forces; self-pinched plasma (z pinches) hardly press on the walls at all.
+Since n and $\tau$ are reciprocally related, it is interesting to examine the $\tau$ at which the confining pressure $p = B^2/8\pi$ becomes too high to be supported statically by the strength of materials.
+There is no absolute mathematical limit on this, (autofrettage, etc.,) but practically one encounters logarithmically increasing engineering difficulty, once the extrusion pressure of stiff solids is approached.
+So a reasonable upper limit of p is about 100,000 psi which turns out to be equivalent to $n = 10^{17} \text{ ion/cm}^3 \tau = 10^{-3} \text{ sec}$ (Fig. 2).
+So $\tau$ less than this must be ruled out for reactors in which the magnetic confining field of the plasma tends to burst the coils of the machine.
+Not all systems do: Force free coils experience only volume compression forces; selfpinched plasma (z-pinches) hardly press on the walls at all.
 These exceptions provide ways of circumventing the strength of material limit we shall discuss later.

-The region far to the long-time (left-hand side) of the τ diagram is greatly to be preferred both from the engineering point of view of working pressures, and also from that of having a smoother flow of power.
-Thus a steady-state plasma maintained by particles fed in and bled out with sojourn time τ of several seconds would be ideal.
-This region has been the target for most of the Atomic Energy Commission supported controlled thermonuclear research laboratories - to the extent that it has absorbed three-fourths to nine-tenths of the expenditures to date.
-It is at this point that we at Los Alamos diverge from them.
+The region far to the long-time (lefthand side) of the $\tau$ diagram is greatly to be preferred both from the engineering point of view of working pressures, and also from that of having a smoother flow of power.
+Thus a steady state plasma maintained by particles fed in and bled out with sojourn time $\tau$ would be ideal.
+This region has been the target for most of the AEC supported CTR laboratories - to the extent that it has absorbed 3/4 to 9/10 of the expenditures to date.
+And it is at this point that we at Los Alamos diverge from them.

 In order to explain why we prefer the difficult regions marked A and B in Fig. 2, we first glance at the final state of a plasma confinement system.
 A static magnetic bottle with plasma relaxes to a uniform plasma resting on and in temperature equilibrium with a wall, with the magnetic field at its vacuum value.
 This is the state of maximum entropy, and minimum free energy.
-In parenthesis, the plasma need not rest on a wall if it experiences force describable by a potential,e.g.,electric or gravitational fields - so that, surprisingly enough a z pinch could exist permanently in vacuo, in presence of diffusion, (instabilities permitting).1
+In parenthesis, the plasma need not rest on a wall if it experiences force describable by a potential e.g. electric or gravitational fields - so that, surprisingly enough a z-pinch could exist permanently in vacuo, in presence of diffusion, (instabilities permitting).